 Top-Ten Lists for: 2023, 2022, 2021, 2020, 2019, 2018 & all time.

-List of the Top Ten Most-Expensive Cars in 2019 (February)
+List of the Top Ten Most-Expensive Cars in 2019 (Full Year)

-The 10 highest results achieved for cars sold at public auction thus far in 2019 were:
+The 10 highest results achieved for cars sold at public auction in full calendar year 2019 were:

 1939 Alfa Romeo 8C 2900B Touring Berlinetta